Guillaume Depardieu

-Guillaume Jean Maxime Antoine Depardieu (7 April 1971 – 13 October 2008) was a French actor, winner of a César Award, and the oldest child of Gérard Depardieu.
+Guillaume Jean Maxime Antoine Depardieu (7 April 1971 – 13 October 2008) was a French actor.
+The oldest child of Gérard Depardieu, Guillaume followed in his father's footsteps by starting an acting career in the early 1990s.
+He eventually achieved success, earning the César Award for Most Promising Actor for his role in the 1995 comedy The Apprentices.
+However, his career was disrupted by drug use, and later by health problems that culminated in the amputation of one of his legs in 2003.
+Depardieu died of pneumonia at the age of 37.

 Early life

 Depardieu was the son of actor Gérard Depardieu and his wife, actress Élisabeth Depardieu (née Guignot).
 He was the older brother of actress Julie Depardieu.
 His two half-siblings, Roxane and Jean, were born when he was an adult.

 Career

 Guillaume shared the screen with his father several times throughout his career, beginning with his first film role, aged three, playing Gérard's son in Claude Goretta's That Wonderful Crook (Pas si méchant que ça) in 1974.
-His next appearance beside his father was in Tous les matins du monde (1991) where they portrayed the same character at different ages: this was also the younger Depardieu's breakthrough role.
-They again portrayed twice the same character, in the miniseries Count of Monte Cristo (1998) and Les Misérables (2000) where they played respectively Edmond Dantès and Jean Valjean.
-They co-starred in A Loving Father (Aime ton père) in 2002, this time playing different characters.
+His next appearance beside his father was in Alain Corneau's Tous les matins du monde (1991) where they portrayed the same character at different ages—a performance that served as the younger Depardieu's breakthrough.
+The duo twice repeated this dynamic in television miniseries, playing younger and older versions of Edmond Dantès in Count of Monte Cristo (1998), and of Jean Valjean in Les Misérables (2000).
+In 2002, they co-starred in A Loving Father (Aime ton père), a film about a dysfunctional father-and-son relationship.